Telcoin Price Hits $0.0013 on Exchanges (TEL)

 - 2G Carbon Coin (2GCC) traded 0.4% lower against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-Telcoin was first traded on December 29th, 2017.
+Telcoin’s genesis date was December 29th, 2017.
 Telcoin’s total supply is 100,000,000,000 tokens and its circulating supply is 55,088,740,237 tokens.
+Telcoin’s official message board is medium.com/@telcoin.
 The Reddit community for Telcoin is https://reddit.com/r/telcoin and the currency’s Github account can be viewed here.
+The official website for Telcoin is www.telco.in.
 Telcoin’s official Twitter account is @telcoin and its Facebook page is accessible here.
-Telcoin’s official message board is medium.com/@telcoin.
-Telcoin’s official website is www.telco.in.

-It is usually not presently possible to buy alternative cryptocurrencies such as Telcoin directly using US dollars.
-Investors seeking to acquire Telcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Telcoin directly using US dollars.
+Investors seeking to trade Telcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Telcoin using one of the aforementioned exchanges.

 Receive News & Updates for Telcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Telcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.